Malav5372/Xpose/XPOSE/README.md

 --workers 128
 ```

 **Note:** [DDP](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) is usually recommended but we found training was less stable for XPOSE-P/M using DDP.
-We are investigating this issue.
+I am investigating this issue.

 ## CrowdPose Experiments
 - Install the [CrowdPose API](https://github.com/Jeff-sjtu/CrowdPose/tree/master/crowdpose-api) to your conda environment: <br>